 Maybe she just didn’t care anymore.
 They hadn’t had sex in forever because he worked nights and she got up early for school.
 Not that she made any effort to be around when he was home and awake.
 Sure she had school commitments but not every fucking day!
 The more he thought about it the angrier he became.
 Was she just living here until she finished school in a few months?
 Biding her time and using him for a place to live until she could go out and find a job in her field?
 Now that he thought about it she hadn’t said much about job hunting lately, though when she first started the program she said it would be difficult to find a job in their area because of the over saturation in the market due to the university being in town.
 Was she already looking out of town?
 He’d overheard her talking to her friends about their interviews in different cities but never asked her.

 As quickly as his anger flared it disappeared, replaced by sadness and guilt.
-As much as she'd been slacking so had he.
-Sure she forgot obvious tasks, chores really, but he'd been worse by not paying attention to what was going on in her life.
-Or was happening, or not happening, in their bedroom.
+As much as she’d been slacking so had he.
+Sure she forgot obvious tasks, chores really, but he’d been worse by not paying attention to what was going on in her life.
+Or what was happening, or not happening, in their bedroom.
 Was part of the reason she was pulling away due to his absence?

-Nate put his turkey sandwich, chips and bottled water into the small black cooler Connie bought for him years ago, then added an orange and some cookies she'd baked earlier in the week while he was at work, all the while mulling his options.
+Nate put his turkey sandwich, chips and bottled water into the small black cooler Connie bought for him years ago, and added an orange and some cookies she’d baked earlier in the week while he was at work, all the while mulling his options.

 If they were to have a chance in hell of making it to the altar things needed to change.
 He just had to figure out how to make that happen without ruining what little was left of their relationship.